 Why We Sleep More In The Winter

-While we don’t physically need more sleep in the winter, those environmental changes, among other causes, mean we do end up spending more time snoozing.
+While we might not physically need more sleep in the winter, those environmental changes, among other causes, mean we may end up spending more time snoozing.

 - Less sun exposure.
 Less sunshine means a reduction in vitamin D synthesis from our skin.
 “Reduced levels of vitamin D have been linked to excessive daytime sleepiness and fatigue,” says Weiss.
 But that’s not all.
 “Stress, anxiety, and depression have been linked to low vitamin D levels.”

 - Holiday stress.
-There’s a lot of pressure inherent to the holidays, from hosting gatherings to spending money on presents to pulling out all the stops to make the season as magical as possible.
+Most people experience a lot of pressure inherent to the holidays, from hosting gatherings to spending money on presents to pulling out all the stops to make the season as magical as possible.
 Add alcohol and more indulgence in a wider variety of foods, including plenty of treats, and you’ll likely find yourself feeling much more run down than usual.
-If you’re skipping your workouts to check off all the things on your holiday to-do list, that will have an impact on your sleep too.
+If you’re skipping your workouts to check off all the things on your holiday to-do list, that may have an impact on your sleep too.

 A Word On Napping In The Winter

-Less sunlight doesn’t just make you want to head to bed earlier — it can make even the most stubborn “never nappers” prone to dozing off in the afternoon, or at least fighting to stay focused.
-You can chalk that up to shorter days with dark mornings and equally dark evenings, cold temperatures, and an uptick in melatonin production that begins earlier than usual.
+Less sunlight may not just make you want to head to bed earlier — it may have you dozing off in the afternoon, or at least fighting to stay focused.
+You can likely chalk that up to shorter days with dark mornings and equally dark evenings, cold temperatures, and an uptick in melatonin production that begins earlier than usual.

 How To Wake Up In The Winter